On Social Competitiveness and Human Nature

 Our technology inevitably relies on prior art or the acquired body of human knowledge accumulated over successive generations, while our social fabric and mores have evolved through centuries of experimentation and gradual adaptation.
 Social solidarity starts in the family where mothers and fathers sacrifice their body and soul to ensure the survival of the next generation and care for their living forebears.
 As societies evolved from small hunter-gatherer communities to larger fiefdoms and eventually nation states after the agrarian revolution, we had to share resources and infrastructure with a wider group of people with a common set of cultural traits and values.
 Yet societies remained profoundly unequal and riven by strong class chasms that prevented social mobility.
 If you were born a peasant and had to till the land from an early age with a rudimentary diet that stunted physical growth, you stood little chance of progressing to the professional classes or nobility, except potentially through marriage or adoption.
 The industrial revolution disrupted the feudal class system and later led to the expansion of state education and growing demand for a new class of literate and technically qualified workers.
 Much of the political debate since has revolved around two contrasting ideals:

-- Equality of opportunity: Here while we allow healthy but peaceful competition in social interactions and in the labour market, the state intervenes mainly to ensure a level playing field for all children by funding universal education and a social safety net.
-This principle lets everyone compete on a level playing field, but cannot guarantee equal success, which may depend on inherent aptitudes and biological differences, e.g. success in the Olympic 100m sprint may depend on training and diet, but also genetically determined physique.
+- Equality of opportunity: Here we allow healthy but peaceful competition in social interactions and in the labour market, but the state intervenes mainly to ensure a level playing field for all children by funding universal education and providing a social safety net to prevent extreme poverty.
+However, this principle cannot guarantee equal success, which may depend on inherent aptitudes and biological differences, e.g. success in athletics may depend on training and diet, but also genetically determined physique.

 In truth neither approach has worked.
 As long as we have vast differences in wealth and culture, it will remain practically impossible to ensure a level playing field.
 The rich can always buy homes in the most exclusive neighbourhoods, shield their offspring from the worst aspects of today’s anti-intellectual hedonism and hire childminders and private tutors.
 On the other hand the last 50 years of social engineering and positive discrimination in Western Europe, especially in Scandinavia, have failed to yield the results many envisaged in the 1960s.
 Men and women are not the same, at least according to most recent neurobiological research.
 Women continue to prefer people-oriented and caring professions rather than more technical or object-oriented professions, as revealed in one of the world's most gender-egalitarian countries, Norway.
 Likewise not everyone is academically gifted.
 Many of us are much more hands-on and prefer learning through a mix of practical experience and social osmosis.
 We can’t all swat away for hours on end to pursue a career in engineering or scientific research, because the acquired knowledge would remain too abstract for many.
 Indeed that’s problem with much of academia.
 They can develop mathematically correct theories and extrapolate internally logical conclusions based on selective facts or epidemiological data.
 The theoretical approach that drives so much of modern corporate and government policy making has one major flaw.
 It fails to take into account all factors that are either unknown or considered irrelevant.
 Back on planet earth simple practical people take such unknown and unforeseen factors for granted.
 Our daily experiences often defy academic theories, but are still dismissed as mere anecdotal evidence until they appear in an official report.
 So who’s right?
 Theoreticians or practical laypersons?
 The answer is both in different ways.
 An academic may envisage a nanochip with a processing capacity greater than a human brain.
 A layperson may suggest that analogue human brains do not work in the same way as digital computers and they’d be right, but of our knowledge is fuzzy, i.e. based on a collection of associated concepts.
 However, cybernetic luddites have repeatedly been proven wrong.
 Advanced speech recognition, natural language processing, satellite navigation and even self-driving cars have long passed the proof-of-concept stage and promise to transform our lives.
 Cumbersome desktop computers gave way to more compact laptops, soon superseded by forever more sophisticated and versatile mobile devices in the form of smartphones, tablets, e-readers and watches.
 Academics may better understand the potential of cybernetic technology, but they fail to get to grips with the disruptive technology’s impact on the lives of millions of ordinary people, who may soon be rendered either redundant or completely subservient to corporate control.